Abd02006/Abd02006/README.md

 ---

 ## ⚡ Fun Fact
-I love coding with a cup of ☕ and always chasing creative AI projects 🚀
+I started my professional journey as a **sales representative at 17**, and now I’m building my career in **AI & Software Engineering** 🚀